Go to main contentsGo to search barGo to main menu

 Postcards: Churchill

-We hear the name Churchill daily: at home, in phrases like Churchill County and Fort Churchill; and in the media, with mentions of Winston Churchill and Churchill Downs.
-But how many of us recognize the name Sylvester Churchill?
-Local history buffs will know it was Sylvester Churchill whose name graces our Churchill County and nearby Fort Churchill, but the rest of us probably have never heard of him.
+We hear the name Churchill daily: at home, we encounter the phrases Churchill County and Fort Churchill; in the media, we hear about Winston Churchill and Churchill Downs.
+But how many of us recognize the name, Sylvester Churchill?
+Local history buffs will know that it was Sylvester Churchill whose name graces our Churchill County and nearby Fort Churchill, but the rest of us probably have never heard of him.

 If we turn back the pages of our area’s history to the spring of 1860, we’ll find the story of Sylvester Churchill, Fort Churchill, and the origins of Churchill County.
 Let me set the story in a way familiar to fans of John Wayne westerns.